-Flooding is a statewide hazard, from hurricane storm surges and to mountain runoff and excessive rainfall, flooding is a statewide hazard and all Virginians should learn how to keep their families and property safe before the waters begin to rise.
+Flooding is a statewide hazard, from hurricane storm surges to mountain runoff and excessive rainfall.
+Virginians should learn how to protect their families and property before potential flooding.
 The most common exposures to flooding include living near bodies of water, especially low-lying areas, behind a levee, or downstream from a dam.
-Even very small streams and low-lying ground that seems to be harmless in dry weather can flood from heavy sustained rainfall.
+Even tiny streams and low-lying ground that seem harmless in dry weather can flood from heavy sustained rainfall.

 Virginia Watersheds Map courtesy of Virginia Department of Game and Inland Fisheries